 Exams and Tests

-If the disorder is suspected at the time of birth, the placenta will be examined for signs of syphilis.
+If the infection is suspected at the time of birth, the placenta will be examined for signs of syphilis.
 A physical examination of the infant may show signs of liver and spleen swelling and bone inflammation.

 A routine blood test for syphilis is done during pregnancy.
 The mother may receive the following blood tests:

 - Fluorescent treponemal antibody absorbed test (FTA-ABS)